 As part of our application process, we ask that candidates consider completing a survey.
 This is voluntary and survey information will be anonymous and kept separate from application materials.

 We believe in theatre and its powers to reflect and impact the world.
-That belief demands that we make our work accessible to all.
+That belief demands that we evaluate and evolve how we address belonging in our work, our workplaces, and our community.
 Read about our Building A Better Roundabout plan.

 Roundabout Theatre Company is an Equal Opportunity Employer that strives to represent individuals from all walks of life in its workforce.
 We want our employment community to be a representation of the diverse world we live in.
 As such, we strongly encourage people from underrepresented groups to apply, and we ensure that every candidate who applies for a position at Roundabout Theatre Company is treated equally and fairly without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, age, veteran status, disability status and any other factor prohibited by law.
 We believe diversity in our teammates is paramount to our success as a not-for-profit theatre serving all communities in New York.